-Light-emitting, energy-harvesting, and sensing technologies could all benefit from optoelectronic materials that can convert light energy into electricity and electricity into light.
-However, devices leveraging these materials are notoriously inefficient, wasting a considerable amount of valuable energy in the form of heat.
+Light-emitting, energy-harvesting, and sensing technologies could all benefit from optoelectronic materials that can convert light energy into electricity and light.
+However, devices leveraging these materials are notoriously inefficient, wasting a considerable amount of valuable energy in heat.
 New light-electricity conversion principles can break the present efficiency restrictions.
 Inversion symmetry is a physical property that restricts engineers’ control over electrons in the material and their ability to develop unique or efficient devices.
 It is a limitation for many materials with efficient optoelectronic features.

 For the first time, a team of materials scientists and engineers employed a strain gradient to break the inversion symmetry of molybdenum disulfide (MoS2), resulting in a novel optoelectronic phenomenon.

 The scientists placed a vanadium oxide (VO2) wire underneath a sheet of molybdenum disulfide.
 Because MoS2 is a flexible material, it deformed its original shape to follow the curve of the VO2 wire, creating a gradient within its crystal lattice.
 The gradient breaks the material’s inversion symmetry, allowing the manipulation of electrons traveling within the crystal.